 Brandenburger Elektrostahlwerke GmbH (B.E.S.) is a company rich in tradition that has significantly contributed to the history of the German steel industry.
 The works were founded more than one century ago (1912) by the Dortmund based industrialist Rudolf Weber about 50 km West from Berlin in the federal state of Brandenburg.
 In the middle of the 1930s it was bought by the steel baron Friedrich Flick, who wanted to benefit from the closeness to the German Reich´s capital and to the economically vibrant Eastern regions.
 After the Fall of the Berlin wall, in March 1992, the Riva Group bought the industrial plants directly from the Treuhandanstalt (public privatization agency) as a result of the public tender and until now has invested about 300 million Euro in its refurbishment and renovation, in particular in work safety, environmental protection and production.

-The works has a work force of about 860 employees and is equipped with two modern EAF-furnaces in dog-houses, ladle furnaces, continuous casting machines, a 4-strand wire rod rolling mill, various drawing machines, welding machines for wire mesh and stretching machines.
+The works is equipped with two modern EAF-furnaces in dog-houses, ladle furnaces, continuous casting machines, a 4-strand wire rod rolling mill, various drawing machines, welding machines for wire mesh and stretching machines.
 Moreover B.E.S. has implemented an integrated management system (quality, environment, energy, sustainability, work safety) and is provided with the newest European and international system - and product certificates.

 In 1917 Rudolf Weber sold the plants to Deutsch-Luxemburgische Bergwerks-und Hütten AG.
 At the beginning of the 1920s, the “Weber-Werk”, as the Brandenburg plant was called, had 1.350 employees and produced 70.000 tons of steel per year.
 At the time the Stahl- und Walzwerk Brandenburg was the most important industrial site in the city of Brandenburg.